 Customer Retention Rate measures what percentage of customers continue to buy over a given period of time.

 It is the inverse of churn rate.
-While churn rate measures the percentage fo customers who are lost, customer retention looks at the data and asks how many stayed.
+While churn rate measures the percentage of customers who are lost, customer retention looks at the data and asks how many stayed.

-Before you can measure your customer retention rate, you need to answer 3 Necessary Questions.
+Before you can calculate your ecommerce retention rate, you need to answer 3 Necessary questions.

 Question 1: What Is a Retained Customer?

 A "retained customer" can mean a lot of things.